pexels-a-darmel-7642000

 No, the applicant is responsible for paying all fees charged by the landlord.
 This includes security deposits, application fees, maintenance charges, late fees (if the tenant portion is late), etc.

-Yes, you can exercise your right to portability any time after the FIRST year of McLean County residency.
+Yes, you can exercise your right to portability any time after the FIRST year of McLean County residency!

 Due to the Source of Income Law in Illinois and landlords having to consider all applicants, including voucher holders, we do not have a list of landlords that accept the voucher.
 The Source of Income law states that a landlord cannot deny someone because they have the voucher.
 All applicants must be subjected to and pass, the prospective landlords’ rental criteria to be approved through the landlord, but the landlord cannot say things like “we do not take the voucher” or “no Section 8”.
 That’s housing discrimination and it’s against the law.